 New Year’s resolutions start long before the New Year for those in recovery from drug or alcohol addiction.
 The year’s biggest party night is filled with triggers that can derail your recovery efforts.
 How you look back on the last year or prepare for the upcoming year can determine the course you take.
-Will you celebrate a sober new year or dive headlong back into substance abuse?
+Will you celebrate a sober new year or dive back into substance abuse?

 The answer to that question depends on how well you prepare yourself mentally for New Year’s Eve and what plans you make to have a sober new year.
 The evening’s success will also depend on how well you avoid potential triggers and temptations that come your way.
 Although challenging at times, you can remain sober and continue your successful recovery through our alumni program.

 Six Ways to Celebrate a Sober New Year